-The Mount Rinjani Trek began in Senaru, Lombok.
-Senaru is a small mountainside village at the base of Indonesia’s second largest active volcano, which is a whopping 3,726 meters high!
-It’s the main hub for anyone wishing to take the Rinjani Trekking challenge.
+Mount Rinjani Trekking begins in Senaru Lombok, a small mountainside village at the base of Indonesia’s second-largest active volcano, which is a whopping 3,726 meters high!
+Senaru is the main hub for anyone wishing to take the Rinjani Trekking challenge.

 HOW TO GET TO SENARU LOMBOK

 I arrived by boat from Bali to Bangsal Harbour in North Lombok, where I met some friends and after some haggling to score a good price for a taxi at the harbor, we were on our way to Senaru Village.

 Get your ticket: Fast boat from Bali to Lombok

 It is very easy to find a private taxi or a motorbike to rent at Bangsal Harbour.
 Expect to pay around 400,000 rupiah for a private taxi to Senaru.
 You can also rent motorbikes/scooters in Bangsal for approximately 60,000 rupiah per day.